eldhodevops/taskmanager/README.md

 # taskmanager
 test-task

-#Docker challenge:
+#Challenges

-1. Clone this repo and follow the instructions in docker-linux-ansible  readme file to start installation of docker in ubuntu VM
+>> Clone this repo and follow the instructions in readme file's to start testing.